galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 However, if you retrieved the datasets used in this tutorial's examples above, then you are ready to run the SARS-CoV-2 variant analysis below.

 In this part of the tutorial we will perform variant calling and basic analysis of the datasets downloaded above.
-We will start by downloading the Wuhan-Hu-1 SARS-CoV-2 reference sequence, then run adapter trimming, alignment and variant calling and finally look at the geographic distribution of some of the found variants.
+We will start by downloading the Wuhan-Hu-1 SARS-CoV-2 reference sequence, then run adapter trimming, alignment and variant calling.

 > ### {% icon comment %} The usegalaxy.* COVID-19 analysis project
 > This tutorial uses a subset of the data and runs through the